 Haulage (or Hauliers Insurance)

 Haulage insurance covers you for the movement of goods across long-distances.
-You’re likely to be interested in haulage insurance if your work typically takes a number of hours to complete, and generally involves one starting and finishing point.
+Haulage insurance is typically more applicable for jobs that takes a number of hours to complete, and generally involves one starting and finishing point.

 How much does courier insurance usually cost?